Skip to content

 extend(others)

-Add others as children of self
+Add others as children of self.
+Can be chained.

 Parameters: